bluerobotics/bluerov-ros-pkg/README.md

 #For logitech F310 controller
 roslaunch bluerov_apps teleop_f310.launch
 ```
+* Install and run QGroundControl to edit pixhawk parameters, check arming status, monitor your vehicle, etc on your surface machine
+(QGroundControl will automatically connect to the pixhawk)

 The documentation that follows in this file is specifically for those interested in contributing.